odra/habet/README.md

 # Habet

-Python http framework built on top of gevent.
+Python http framework built on top of gevent (pywsgi).

 This is a one day thing and should not be taken seriously.